Understanding Intuitive Eating

-The National Eating Disorders Association explains that intuitive eating is about “trusting your body to make food choices that feel good for you, without judging yourself or the influence of diet culture.”
+The National Eating Disorders Association defines intuitive eating as “trusting your body to make food choices that feel good for you, without judging yourself or the influence of diet culture.”

 1. Reject the Diet Mentality